Midnight Sun IIT Finland

 July 1st – July 10th, 2022

-Please feel a warm welcome to join us whether you are a parent, teacher, activist, leader, businessman, social worker, or a curious explorer of life…
+The retreat will be held by the organizers and five internationally established certified trainers in Nonviolent Communication.
+I extend a warm welcome to join us whether you are a parent, teacher, activist, leader, businessperson, social worker, or a curious explorer of life.

 Some of the topics that will be explored are

-- Self-Connection and principles of NVC
+- Self-connection and principles of NVC

-- Dynamics of Empathy
+- Dynamics of empathy

 - Honest self-expression

 - Healing and reconciliation

 - Mediation and conflict resolution

 06:30 – 07:30 Morning offerings